-After graduating from the International and European Law programme, you will have a Bachelor of Law (LL.B.) and will be fully equipped to kick-start your career as a legal professional.
-However, in most countries, a Bachelor’s degree alone will not make you eligible to enter the bar.
-If you want to become a lawyer (advocate, solicitor, barrister, etc.), then you will have to select the country in which you would like to practice law and then establish that country’s additional requirements.
-In the Netherlands, for example, it means you will have to follow a Master’s degree in law and attain a so-called ‘civil effect’.
+With a Bachelor of Law (LL.B.) you are fully equip to kick-start your career as a legal professional.
+However, in most countries, a bachelor’s degree alone will not make you eligible to enter the bar.
+If you want to become a lawyer (advocate, solicitor, barrister, etc.), usually extra country requirements will apply.
+In the Netherlands, for example, you will have to take a master’s degree in law and attain a so-called ‘civil effect’.

 |What will you become|

 You should note that some universities in the Netherlands require you to follow a pre-masters course after graduating from THUAS.
 There are exceptions, such as Maastricht University, but students will have to complete an entry test first.